openmucextensions/bacnet/README.md

 ## Features
 * Automated selection of IP network port
-* Read present value from basic BACnet object types like analog, binary or multitate values
+* Read present value from basic BACnet object types like analog, binary or multistate values
 * Write values to commandable objects with definable priority
 * Scan for remote devices in a BACnet network (WhoIs)
 * Scan for data points (channels) on a specified remote device
 * Add a listener for change-of-value (COV)
+* BACnet server to serve BACnet objects (analog and binary values)

 ## BACnet Interoperability Building Blocks (BIBBs)